 They all have one thing in common: They bring you back to yourself, they help you be more

-conscious of yourself as you go about your day, in which so much different stimulus and
+conscious of yourself as you go about your day, in which so many different stimuli and

 information is invading your mind and tries to distract you.

-complex system that offers teachings about a holistic, healthy way of life, adressing not only the
+a complex system that offers teachings about a holistic, healthy way of life, addressing not only the

-If we can include some of these practices in our life on a daily basis we can become more aware of
+If we can include some of these practices in our life daily we can become more aware of

 ourselves and others and more grounded and less reactive.
 We will have a stronger and more